Course : M35209F/Μ36209P - Text Analytics (MSc Data Science)

 Units 3 & 4: Text classification with Multi-Layer Perceptrons

-Perceptrons, training them with SGD, limitations.
-Multi-Layer Perceptrons (MLPs) and backpropagation.
+Multi-Layer Perceptrons (MLPs), computation graphs, backpropagation.
 Dropout, batch and layer normalization.
-MLPs for text classification, regression, token classification (e.g., for POS tagging, named entity recognition).
+MLPs for text classification, regression, token classification (e.g., for named entity recognition).
 Pre-training word embeddings, Word2Vec.
 Advice for training large neural networks.

 Units 5 & 6: Natural language processing with Recurrent Neural Networks

 Recurrent neural networks (RNNs), GRUs/LSTMs.
-Applications in token classification (e.g., named entity recognition).
 RNN language models.
 RNNs with self-attention or global max-pooling, and applications in text classification.
 Bidirectional and stacked RNNs.
 Obtaining word embeddings from character-based RNNs.
 Hierarchical RNNs.
-Sequence-to-sequence RNN models with attention, and applications in machine translation.
+Encoder-decoder RNN models with attention, and applications in machine translation.

 Unit 7: Natural language processing with Convolutional Neural Networks